LandofKatte/Data-Analytics-Portfolio/Sports/NHL/Awards/readme.md

 In honor of the 2023 NHL Awards in Nashville, Tennessee...

-- ## Purpose:
+## Purpose:
   As a hockey fan, I wanted to find any trends

-- ## Process:
+## Process:
   ipsum
   Web scraping/Data wrangling/Data cleaning...
-  IMPORTHTML
+  IMPORTHTML from Wiki into Google Sheets and clean data tables

-  Team Trophies:
+### Team Trophies:

   **Stanley Cup**
   - The Stanley Cup (French: La Coupe Stanley) is the championship trophy awarded annually to the National Hockey League (NHL) playoff champion.
 It is the oldest existing trophy to be awarded to a professional sports franchise in North America, and the International Ice Hockey Federation (IIHF) considers it to be one of the "most important championships available to the sport".
 The trophy was commissioned in 1892 as the Dominion Hockey Challenge Cup and is named after Lord Stanley of Preston, the Governor General of Canada, who donated it as an award to Canada's top-ranking amateur ice hockey club.
 The entire Stanley family supported the sport, the sons and daughters all playing and promoting the game.

+ **Presidents' Trophy**
+  - The Presidents' Trophy (French: Trophée des présidents) is an award presented by the National Hockey League (NHL) to the team that finishes with the most points (i.e. best record) during the NHL regular season.
+If two teams are tied for the most points, then the Trophy goes to the team with the most regulation wins (RW).

-  Individual Awards/Trophies:
+### Individual Awards/Trophies:

   **Hart Memorial Trophy**
   - The Hart Memorial Trophy, originally known as the Hart Trophy, is an annual award for the most valuable player in the National Hockey League (NHL), voted by the members of the Professional Hockey Writers' Association.
 The original trophy was donated to the league in 1923 by David Hart, the father of Cecil Hart, the longtime head coach of the Montreal Canadiens.
 The Hart Trophy has been awarded 99 times to 61 different players since its beginnings in 1923–24.